pgavazzi1/RPM-Calculator/README.md

-Program Purpose:
-    In this homework assignment, I learned how to built a Stack and used this knowledge to build a DatumStack I used to create a RPN calculator.
-    Also, I learned how to parse RStrings and built a function that can read them in to use later in my RPN Calculator.

-Acknowledgements:
+## Acknowledgements:
-    I used the vector class from the cpp library.
-Got my implementation plan checked by TA Sawyer Paccione.

 I used the below site to help use the stoi function (included in the RPNCalc class) to determine when I could convert a string to an int:
             - http://www.cplusplus.com/reference/string/stoi/

 I used the below site to help brush up on trying and catching exceptions:
             - http://www.cplusplus.com/doc/tutorial/exceptions/